JuliaCompilerPlugins/CodeInfoTools.jl/README.md

 )
 ```

 Do you ever wonder -- is there another (perhaps, any) way to work with this object?
-A `Pipe` perhaps?
+A `Builder` perhaps?
 Where I might load my `CodeInfo` into -- iterate, make local changes, and produce a new copy?

 Fear no longer, my intuitive friend!
 We present `CodeInfoTools.jl` to assuage your fears and provide you (yes, you) with an assortment of tools to mangle, distort, smooth, slice, chunk, and, above all, _work with_ `CodeInfo`.

 ## Contribution

-`CodeInfoTools.jl` provides an `Pipe` abstraction which allows you to safely iterate over and manipulate `CodeInfo`.
+`CodeInfoTools.jl` provides an `Builder` abstraction which allows you to safely iterate over and manipulate `CodeInfo`.

 ```julia
 struct Canvas